-Written in a punchy, outcomes-driven style, Great Mondays reveals the six components for driving culture change in any type of organization: purpose, values, behaviours, recognition, rituals and cues.
+Written in a punchy, outcomes-driven style, Great Mondays reveals the six components for driving culture change in any type of organization: purpose, values, behaviors, recognition, rituals and cues.

 With real-life case studies drawn from Silicon Valley heavy hitters, prominent nonprofits, major corporations, and respected universities, Great Mondays gives leaders of all levels expert guidance and proven strategies they can use to create a dynamic culture where employees thrive and business grows.